-For the last decade the need for affordable housing has been highlighted in many ways:
+For the last 10 years the need for affordable housing has been highlighted in many ways:

-- Older community members seeking to move back to The Park as their present accommodation doesn’t allow for the social inclusion they seek for their years of increasing dependence
+- Older Community members seeking to move back to The Park as the Ecovillage offers social inclusion they want in their more dependent years.

-In a Community Survey undertaken in February 2016, 94% of 339 respondents stated that more affordable accommodation was needed at The Park.
-108 respondents said that they would personally be interested in renting such housing.
+In a Findhorn Community survey in February 2016 94% of 339 respondents felt that more affordable accommodation was needed at The Park; 108 of these respondents said they would be interested in renting such housing.

 Being a Landlord

 PET’s Housing Group

 - Fasil Bogale, Finance Director

 more information about Affordable Housing